Hanover Brush Removal Services

 Hanover Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Hanover is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
-Erosion control is critical, especially on glacial till or clay slopes, using silt fences or erosion blankets.
-Wildlife protection mandates nesting bird surveys from April to August and inspections for active dens or bat roosts.
-Seasonal restrictions may apply for migratory and resident species.
-Selective removal should preserve valuable habitat features and may include creating brush piles for wildlife.
-For permitting and guidance, contact:
+Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
+Erosion control measures, such as silt fences or erosion blankets, are mandatory on slopes and glacial till soils.
+Wildlife protection is critical—nesting bird surveys are required April–August (especially May–June), and active dens or bat roosts must be identified before work.
+Selective removal should preserve native habitat features and may include creating brush piles for wildlife.
+For permitting and guidance:

 Hanover Conservation Commission